geuxor/geuxor/README.md

 # Welcome... 👋

-**Full-stack Developer and Nature Explorer 🌱** focused on the JavaScript ecosystem
+**Full-stack Developer and Nature Explorer 🌱** Currently focused on the JavaScript ecosystem

 ## Goal
 To help organisations materialize winning products by conquering challenges in the global business and tech -world.